 For Epic Community Members

-You may use other Materials on open.epic at your discretion, subject to any applicable terms of your agreement(s) with Epic, and you are solely responsible for how you choose to use these Materials to interoperate with products and services.
+You may use other Materials available through open.epic at your own discretion, subject to the terms “For Everyone” below and any applicable terms of your agreement(s) with Epic.
+You are solely responsible for how you use these Materials and this website to interoperate with products and services.

 - This website is the source of truth for current versions of the Materials.
-You can keep copies of the Materials for yourself, but do not distribute them.
-Instead, link others directly to the Materials made available on open.epic.
+You can keep copies of the Materials for yourself.
+You may distribute them only by linking others directly to the Materials on the website.

-- Direct access to Epic’s software (including an Epic Community Member’s system) is not required to develop, test, deploy, or support your product or service.
+- Direct access to Epic’s software (including an Epic Community Member’s system) is not needed to develop, test, deploy, or support your product or service.
 You can test your product or service through the open.epic sandbox or by working with a particular Epic Community Member.
-Direct access to Epic’s software can only be granted with approval from both an Epic Community Member and Epic.
+Direct access to Epic’s software can be granted only with approval from both an Epic Community Member and Epic.